- Send an announcement about a new app version and encourage users to upgrade. — Identifier: app version

 Generating audience count

-You can calculate the number of Channel IDsAn Airship-specific unique identifier used to address a channel instance, e.g., a smartphone, web browser, email address. included in segments you create in the dashboard.
+You can calculate the number of Channel IDsAn Airship-specific unique identifier used to address a channel instance, e.g., a smartphone, web browser, email address. included in segments you create in the Segment Builder and with the Target Specific Users option in the Message and A/B Test composers.

 Calculations can take multiple minutes to complete, depending on audience size and query complexity.